Van Life Internet: How to Get WiFi on the Road

 Other Options for Van Life Internet Access

-Here are a few additional ways to find free WiFi on the road, but keep in mind that public WiFi options are usually much slower and unreliable if you need to do video calls or download/upload large files.
+Here are a few additional ways to find free WiFi on the road, but keep in mind that public WiFi options can be slower and unreliable if you need to do video calls, download/upload large files, or want to download your favorite Netflix shows to your laptop.

 Coffee Shops

 Coffee shops almost always have free WiFi, and it can be fun to check out local coffee shops as you travel through new cities.
-Chains like Starbucks always have free WiFi and we’ve found their signal strength to be pretty good.
-However, if you’re frequenting coffee shops for WiFi, the cost adds up pretty quickly so you need to weigh the options between upgrading your data plan and coffee shop expenses.
+While I prefer locally owned spots, chains like Starbucks always have free WiFi and I’ve found their signal strength to be pretty good.
+However, if you’re frequenting coffee shops for WiFi, the cost of coffee adds up pretty quickly so you need to weigh the options between upgrading your data plan and coffee shop expenses.

 Public Libraries